 The reason I make the distinction is for treatment’s sake.
 If you try to medically treat dermatillomania and other body-focused repetitive behaviors as if they were self-harm, the results just won’t be seen.

 Other kinds of body focused repetitive behaviors include trichotillomania (hair pulling disorder), onychophagia (nail biting disorder), dermatophagia (skin biting disorder), and rhinotillexomania (nose picking disorder).
 There are more, potentially even some that we’re not aware of because research for BFRBs is in its infancy.
-Dermatillomania, for instance, was only added to the DSM in 2013, and onychophagia, dermatophagia, and rhinotillexomania aren’t even officially listed.
+For instance, the DSM only added Dermatillomania in 2013, and it still has not listed onychophagia, dermatophagia, and rhinotillexomania.

 There are only a handful or two of doctors and researchers really doing work focusing on these behaviours, so the research is somewhat hard to come by.
 Also, very few people are talking about BFRBs.
 Even most medical professionals don’t know about them.

 The two-to-five percent statistic may even be higher because of how few people actually get diagnosed with these disorders.
 With the age of the internet, it’s becoming more prominent online, but in real life it is still severely stigmatized.